cs50nestm/cs50labs/ternary/README.md

 ## What is a ternary operator

-The ternary operator is nothing more than a succint if and else conditional statements.
+The ternary operator is nothing more than a succint if and else conditional statement.

 The ternary operator takes three arguments: